Night and Day (Joe Jackson album)

-Night and Day is the fifth studio album by English musician Joe Jackson, released in June 1982 by A&M Records.
+Night and Day is the fifth studio album by English musician Joe Jackson, released on 25 June 1982 by A&M Records.
 It reached the top five in both the United Kingdom and United States, Jackson's only studio album to do so in either country.
 The album has been certified gold in the UK and US, and achieved platinum status in Canada.
 It has sold over one million copies.

 The album pays tribute to the wit and style of Cole Porter (and indirectly to New York City).
 The track "Real Men" pointed obliquely to the city's early-1980s gay culture.

 "Steppin' Out" earned Grammy Award nominations for Record of the Year and Best Pop Vocal Performance, Male.
 It reached number 6 on both the UK and the US charts.
 "Breaking Us in Two" reached number 18 in the US and number 59 in the UK.

+Jackson released a sequel to the album entitled Night and Day II in October 2000.

 Reissues

 In 1997, A&M released a digitally remastered CD manufactured in Europe.
 Not only were the tracks remastered, but "Another World" has an extra two bars in the intro.
 The crossfades for the songs were also re-created.

 In 2003, A&M released a deluxe version of the album with a bonus disc consisting of live tracks, demos, and songs Jackson recorded for the 1984 film Mike's Murder.